Secluded & Quiet Islands In Greece

 What To Do In Anafi

 Anafi is one of the most picturesque islands you can visit in Greece.
-Even if it is close to the cosmopolitan Santorini, Anafi has remained a virgin destination, untouched by mass tourism, charming and authentic.
+Even if it is close to the cosmopolitan Santorini, Anafi has remained a virgin destination, charming and authentic, untouched by mass tourism.

-With Santorini, Anafi shares its volcanic origins, with an impressive landscape made of cliffs and bizarre sandy beaches, most of them easily accessible by foot.
+With Santorini, Anafi shares its volcanic origins with an impressive landscape made of cliffs and bizarre sandy beaches, most easily accessible by foot.

 Anafi is one island where you won’t need to rent a car, there is only one village to visit, and it’s pretty simple to move around.
 Anafi is also a popular camping destination in the country.